 NextGenerationEU diversified funding strategy in a nutshell

-To raise up to around €800 billion (in current prices) for the NextGenerationEU, the Commission will use a diversified funding strategy.
+To raise up to around €800 billion (in current prices) for the NextGenerationEU, the Commission is using a diversified funding strategy.

 A diversified funding strategy combines the use of different funding instruments and funding techniques with an open and transparent communication to the market participants.

-This approach will be in line with the best practice of big issuers.
-It will enable the Commission to raise the needed volumes in a smooth and efficient way.
-This will attract investors to Europe and strengthen the international role of the euro.
+This approach is in line with the best practice of big issuers.
+It is enabling the Commission to raise the needed volumes in a smooth and efficient way.
+This is attracting investors to Europe and strengthening the international role of the euro in turn.

-- Annual borrowing decision; Funding plan key parameters communicated biannually, to offer transparency and predictability to investors and other stakeholders;
+- An annual borrowing decision; Funding plan key parameters communicated biannually, to offer transparency and predictability to investors and other stakeholders;

 - Structured and transparent relationships with banks supporting the issuance programme (via a Primary Dealer Network);